Team Island View Casino Resort Gulfport

 She is committed to sharing her knowledge through mentoring programs and assisting career-related organizations, serving two terms as chapter president and two terms as board chairman for the MS gulf coast chapter of the American Culinary Federation.
 She was awarded the MGCCACF Chef of the Year award in 2008 & 2011 for organizing several culinary competitions as fundraisers for the organization.

 Chef Jackie believes in honing her cooking skills by actively participating in food sport competitions.
 In the past, she has won many medals participating in ACF south east regional competitions in categories including poultry, bread, dessert, and others.
 She won the WFC world open chili championship in Orange Beach, AL in 2018 that qualified her to compete against nine other category champions at the Final Table showdown in New Orleans in May 2019, where she won the title of world food champion, the prize purse of $ 100,000.00, and had her winning dish placed on Antoine’s menu (the oldest restaurant in the French Quarter) .
 Chef Jackie continues to compete in the World Food Championships annually.
-In October 2019, she recently placed in the chili top 10 in Dallas, TX qualifying her to return in 2021 for another competition season.
+After winning the WFC 2018 Final table, she placed in the Top 10 chili in 2019 and Top 10 dessert 2021.
+She continues to immerse herself in popular and classic food trends, while practicing new techniques and recipes to sharpen culinary skills.